-MIA (Milieu Investerings Aftrek) (Environmental Investment Deduction Scheme)
+MIA (Milieu Investerings Aftrek)

-The purpose of the Environmental Investment Deduction scheme (MIA) is to stimulate investment in environmentally-friendly capital equipment in fields such as circular economy, agriculture and horticulture, mobility, sustainable buildings and climate and air.
+(Environmental Investment Deduction Scheme) The purpose of the Environmental Investment Deduction scheme (MIA) is to stimulate investment in environmentally-friendly capital equipment in fields such as circular economy, agriculture and horticulture, mobility, sustainable buildings and climate and air.

 Companies that invest in the environment are entitled to additional tax deductions at a percentage of the investment cost.
 The total amount of environmental investments that are eligible for MIA per enterprise and/or operating asset is a minimum of € 2,500 and a maximum of € 25 million per calendar year.
-For some categories of capital equipment a maximum of € 50 million applies.
-Depending on the type of investment 45%/36%/27% (2024) of the investment amount for which an MIA declaration has been received can be deducted from the taxable profit.
-The Environment Investment Deduction scheme is only available for capital equipment listed in the Environment List 2024 (Milieulijst 2024), which is updated on an annual basis.
+Depending on the type of investment 45%/36%/27% (2025) of the investment amount for which an MIA declaration has been received can be deducted from the taxable profit.
+The Environment Investment Deduction scheme is only available for capital equipment listed in the Environment List 2025 (Milieulijst 2025), which is updated on an annual basis.

-EIA (Energie Investerings Aftrek) (Energy Investment Deduction Scheme)
+EIA (Energie Investerings Aftrek)

-The purpose of the Energy Investment Deduction scheme (EIA) is to stimulate investment in energy-saving technology and sustainable energy, i.e. so-called energy investments.
+(Energy Investment Deduction Scheme) The purpose of the Energy Investment Deduction scheme (EIA) is to stimulate investment in energy-saving technology and sustainable energy, i.e. so-called energy investments.

 Companies that invest in the energy industry are entitled to additional tax deductions at a percentage of the investment cost.

-The total amount of energy investments per enterprise that are eligible for EIA is a minimum of $\in$ 2,500 and a maximum of $\in$ 149 million ( $\in$ 136 million in 2023) per calendar year.
-40% (2024) of the investment amount for which an EIA declaration has been received can be deducted from the taxable profit.
+The total amount of energy investments per enterprise that are eligible for EIA is a minimum of € 2,500 and a maximum of € 151 million (€ 149 million in 2024) per calendar year.
+40% (2025) of the investment amount for which an EIA declaration has been received can be deducted from the taxable profit.
 The energy investment deduction is only available for capital equipment that complies with the specified energy performance requirements.
-The energy performance requirements and the capital equipment that are subject to the energy investment deduction are available in the Energy List 2024 (Energielijst 2024), which is updated on an annual basis.
+The energy performance requirements and the capital equipment that are subject to the energy investment deduction are available in the Energy List 2025 (Energielijst 2025), which is updated on an annual basis.